 Councillor Mike Cordingley said it was sad that residents were losing a valued patch of green in such a densely populated area.
 "I still have concerns over these apartments even though the designs are much improved from the ones they started with.
 It's devastating that we won't see the summer blackberry harvesting, or hear the birdsong along here again.
 It's often patches like this piece of scrub that do as much for wellbeing in neighbourhoods as any amount of National Trust stately homes, and they are no less worthy of preservation."

-Planning Appeal DoccumentsMonday 20 November 2017
+Planning Appeal DoccumentsMonday, 20 November 2017

 Planning Application - PC World Site